Mission Rogers: On Vis

 Upon arrival on the island, the three medics engaged with local doctors and converted an empty villa into a hospital settling for the winter, although under daily Stuka bombardments.
 The wounded kept coming, now with frostbites and gangrenous injuries.
 At the same time, stories of even greater medical needs of Partisans in Lika started circulating.
 The trio asked to be relieved, so they could move inland towards them.
 They carried their stores and left Vis in the dead of night on a small fishing boat, heading north while trying to avoid German E-boats.
 They passed the Kornati and Dugi Otok until they finally reached Dalmatian mainland.

 Mainland

-After some time wandering in the frozen landscapes of Lika, the group reached Plitvice, and the regional Partisan HQ lead by General Ivan Gošnjak.
+After some time wandering in the frozen landscapes of Lika, the group reached Plitvice, and the regional Partisan HQ led by General Ivan Gošnjak.
 They were briefed by the local British Liaison Officer (BLO), Captain Owen Reed, who took them to see the general.
-They started assisting the local doctors immediately, and a few days later, they were invited to a medical conference in Glina, some 100km further north, a two days' journey.
+They started assisting the local doctors immediately, and a few days later, they were invited to a medical conference in Glina, some 100 km further north, a two days' journey.
 The conference, attended by Gojko Nikoliš, was interrupted by a German incursion, and the delegates moved to Topusko, and later to Slunj.
 The conference nevertheless continued and was addressed by Vladimir Nazor, a poet and politician who talked about medical staff sacrifices that he saw during the fighting.